-The collaborative and self-evaluating nature of SGs is useful in teaching (especially MOOCs) where teaching other students helps boost one's evaluation.
-The winner against a non-forced opponent teaches the opponent a lesson.
+The collaborative and self-evaluating nature of SGs is useful in teaching (especially MOOCs) where teaching other students help boost one's evaluation.

 2.2.2 Software Development

 The mandatory use of formal specification of claims and the orderly nature of the semantic games enables the system to be used as a crowdsourcing system for algorithms for computational problems as well.
 Because users can "automate themselves" as avatars (programs).
 The strongest avatars would have good algorithms either for generating tests for other avatars or solving a computational problem or both.